 Driving Decisions with Data: Delight or Disaster?

-Albert Einstein has been quoted as saying, “Not everything that counts can be counted, and not everything that can be counted counts.”
-Whether Einstein actually said this or not, he certainly embodied the sentiment by recognizing the value of using data to drive decisions.
-In fact, recent Forbes and TechJury studies have estimated that more data was created in a single minute in 2020 than the data created during Einstein’s entire life.
-How can all that data be put to use?
-Should it be driving our decision-making?
+Albert Einstein's famous words, "Not everything that counts can be counted, and not everything that can be counted counts," offer a profound insight into the value of data.
+While the origin of this quote may be debatable, its message resonates with the challenges of the modern era.
+According to recent studies, the amount of data created in a single minute in 2021 far surpassed the amount of data created during Einstein's entire life.
+The question then arises: how can we harness all this data to make better decisions?
 To that point, in a 2018 Forrester survey of more than a thousand US companies, 91% of them said that data-driven decision-making was important to their business, while only 57% said they actually used data to make decisions in their business.
+In a world where data is abundant, should we not be using it to its full potential?
+This disparity calls for a critical evaluation of how we approach decision-making and challenges us to consider the implications of not leveraging data to its fullest extent.

 𝙇𝙚𝙖𝙧𝙣𝙞𝙣𝙜 𝙊𝙗𝙟𝙚𝙘𝙩𝙞𝙫𝙚𝙨: The participant/attendee will...